 - Special tool for unscrewing the filter (filter wrench, strap wrench or tool HAZET 2171-1).

-- Oil collection tank (if the oil is not being sucked out) with a capacity of at least 6 liters.
+- oil collection container (if the oil is not sucked out) capacity of at least 6 liters.

 Necessary spare parts and consumables

-- Only if oil is not being sucked out: aluminum or copper O-ring for drain plug (sometimes supplied with an oil filter).
+- Only if oil is not sucked out: aluminum or copper sealing ring for drain plug (sometimes supplied with an oil filter).

 - Oil filter.

-- The required amount of engine oil approved by the manufacturer, refer to Specifications.
+- For the required amount of engine oil approved by the manufacturer, please refer to Specifications.

 Oil filter

-Filters with replaceable paper elements are commercially available.
-Their advantage lies in the fact that only the filter element is subject to replacement.
+There are filters with replaceable paper elements on sale.
+Their advantage is that only the filter element is subject to replacement.

-The oil filter consists of a housing (1), covers (2) and filter element (3).
-The oil filter housing is bolted to the cylinder block in place of the old oil cartridge.
-Depending on the manufacturer, there may be a drain plug on the filter housing (4).
+The oil filter consists of a housing (1), a cover (2) and a filter element (3).
+The oil filter housing is bolted to the cylinder block instead of the previous oil cartridge.
+Depending on the manufacturer, there may be a drain plug (4) on the filter housing.
 Filter elements from different manufacturers are interchangeable regardless of the cartridge used.

 Engine oil can be removed by suction, through the dipstick hole, or drained from the oil pan.

-A suitable pump is required for suction.
-When doing this, make sure that the hose fits the hole and is of sufficient length.
+A suitable pump is required for suction, and care must be taken to ensure that the hose fits the opening and is long enough.

-1. Diesel engine: Unscrew the cap on the filter housing so that the oil can drain from the filter housing into the sump.
+1. Diesel engine: Unscrew the cap on the filter housing so that the oil can drain from the filter housing into the pan.

-2. Suck or drain the oil.
-To do this, lift and place the car horizontally on stands or place the car over a viewing hole.
+2. Suck out or drain the oil.
+To do this, lift and place the car horizontally on stands or place the car over an inspection pit.

-3. Remove the lower cover of the engine compartment, refer to Section Removal and installation of the upper engine cover / lower protection of the engine compartment / subframe.
+3. Remove the lower engine compartment cover, refer to Section Removal and installation the upper engine cover/lower engine compartment protection/subframe.

 4. Place a container for used oil under the drain plug.
-Be careful not to get hot oil on your hands when removing the drain plug.
-Therefore, when unscrewing the cork, keep your hand horizontal.
+Make sure that hot oil does not get on your hands when unscrewing the drain plug.
+Therefore, keep your hand horizontal when unscrewing the plug.

 5. – Remove the drain plug (1) from the oil pan (2) and completely drain the used oil.

-Caution: If there is a large amount of metal chips and wear products in the used oil, this indicates the presence of seizures, for example, in crankshaft bearings and connecting rod bearings.
-To eliminate undesirable consequences of the repair, it is necessary to thoroughly clean the oil channels and hoses.
-In addition, the oil cooler, if present, must be cleaned.
+Caution: If the used oil contains large amounts of metal shavings and wear products, this indicates the presence of scoring, for example, in the crankshaft bearings and connecting rod bearings.
+To avoid unwanted consequences of repair, it is necessary to thoroughly clean the oil passages and hoses.
+In addition, it is necessary to clean the oil cooler, if there is one.

-6. Finally, screw in the drain plug with a new O-ring.
-Do not exceed the permitted tightening torque, otherwise seal failure and damage may result.
+6. Finally, tighten the drain plug with a new sealing ring.
+Do not exceed the specified tightening torque, otherwise it may cause leakage and damage.

-Caution: Used filters or filter elements are special material and must be disposed of in a special way.
+Warning: Used filters or filter elements are special materials and must be disposed of in a special manner.

 1. Disconnect the oil filter.
 Special tools are available for this, such as a strap wrench or the HAZET 2171-1 tool.
-Wipe off any spilled oil with a rag.
-The accompanying illustration shows an oil filter for a 4-cylinder engine.
+Wipe off any leaked oil with a rag.
+The accompanying illustration shows the oil filter of a 4-cylinder engine.

 2. Clean the oil filter flange on the cylinder block with fuel.
-Remove any remaining gasket.
+Remove any remaining sealing gasket.

-3. Lubricate the rubber o-ring on the new filter with a thin layer of clean engine oil.
+3. Lubricate the rubber sealing ring on the new filter with a thin layer of clean engine oil.

-4. Fasten the new oil filter by hand.
-When the seal is seated on the cylinder block, turn the filter an additional 1/2 turn.
+4. Tighten the new oil filter by hand.
+When the seal is seated against the cylinder block, turn the filter an additional 1/2 turn.
 If there are instructions on the filter housing, follow them.

 Diesel engine 1.9 l

-3. Torque tighten the cover with a filter wrench 25Nm.
+3. Tighten the cap with a filter wrench to the torque 25Nm.

-2. Screw the filter cover onto the housing and tighten it with a torque 25Nm.
+2. Screw the filter cover onto the housing and tighten it with torque 25Nm.

-3. Reinstall the engine top cover, refer to Section Removal and installation of the upper engine cover / lower protection of the engine compartment / subframe.
+3. Reinstall the engine top cover, refer to Section Removal and installation the upper engine cover/lower engine compartment protection/subframe.

 Filling the system with engine oil

-Caution: For a diesel engine, when starting for the first time after changing the oil, make sure that the engine initially runs only at idle until the oil pressure control lamp goes out.
-Only after that the oil pressure reaches its full value and it is possible to give gas to the engine.
-If gas is given while the pressure control lamp is on, the turbocharger may be damaged due to insufficient lubrication.
+Warning: When starting a diesel engine for the first time after changing the oil, make sure that the engine initially only runs at idle speed until the oil pressure control lamp goes out.
+Only then will the oil pressure reach its full value and you can give the engine gas.
+If you give gas when the pressure control lamp is on, the turbocharger may be damaged due to insufficient lubrication.

-1. Open the lid (1) and fill in new oil through the cylinder head cover filler port.
+1. Open the cover (1) and fill in new oil through the filler nipple of the cylinder head cover.

-Caution: It is recommended to first pour in oil 0.5 l less than the required volume, start the engine, warm it up and after a few minutes check the oil level with a pointer.
+Warning: It is recommended to first pour in 0.5 l less oil than the required volume, start the engine, warm it up and after a few minutes check the oil level with the indicator.
 If necessary, add oil.
-Excess oil should be sucked off, because. otherwise, engine seals and catalytic converter may be damaged.
+Excess oil should be sucked out, otherwise the engine seals and catalytic converter may be damaged.

-2. The oil level is normal if it is in the range (IN).
-If the oil level is in the range (WITH), oil must be topped up to the range level (IN).
-The accompanying illustration shows different versions of level indicators used in AUDI A4 engines.
-If the oil is in the range (A), it should not be topped up.
+2. The oil level is normal if it is in range (B).
+If the oil level is in range (C), oil must be added to the level of range (B).
+The accompanying illustration shows various versions of level indicators used in AUDI A4 engines.
+If the oil is in range (A), it should not be added.

 3. Drive the car and check the tightness of the drain plug and oil filter, if necessary, carefully tighten the plug.

-4. After 3 minutes after stopping the engine, check the oil level again, correct if necessary.
+4. After 3 minutes from stopping the engine, check the oil level again and adjust if necessary.

-5. Install the bottom cover of the engine compartment, refer to Section Removal and installation of the upper engine cover / lower protection of the engine compartment / subframe.
+5. Install the lower engine compartment cover, refer to Section Removal and installation the upper engine cover/lower engine compartment protection/subframe.